 The obligation period(s) for which they may wish to submit capacity auction offers.
 Participants may choose to submit capacity auction offers for one or both obligation periods,

-The type of capacity auction resource (e.g. capacity import resource, capacity generation resource, hourly demand response resource, capacity dispatchable load resource, etc.) that will satisfy a capacity obligation during the commitment period and for hourly demand response resources, the obligation type (e.g. physical or virtual) and contributor type (e.g. Residential or Commercial & Industrial).
-Refer to Section 5.3.2 for details on submitting contributor data information.
+The type of capacity auction resource (i.e. capacity import resource, capacity generation resource, hourly demand response (HDR) resource, capacity dispatchable load resource, capacity storage resource) that will satisfy a capacity obligation during the commitment period and for HDR resources, the obligation type (e.g. physical or virtual) and contributor type (e.g. Residential or Commercial & Industrial).
+Refer to Section 5.3.2 for details on submitting demand response contributor data information.

 If the resource type is a capacity generation resource or capacity storage resource, a signed attestation declaring that the generator that will deliver auction capacity meets the requirements of a capacity auction eligible generation resource or capacity auction eligible storage resource, respectively, as set out in Chapter 11, Definitions.